Mailings Offer Unneeded Services

 This form can be easily mistaken for correspondence from the State of Oregon.
 Although corporations are required to maintain annual minutes, they are not required to file these with the Secretary of State Corporation Division.

-Although the company offering this “service” is located in another state, the solicitation lists a return address of 3760 Market Street NE, #104, Salem, OR 97301.
-The Salem address has contributed to the mistaken belief that the mailing is an official correspondence from the state of Oregon.
+Although the company offering this so-called service is in another state, the solicitation lists a return address of 3760 Market St NE, Suite 450, Salem, OR 97301.
+The address has contributed to the mistaken belief that the mailing is an official correspondence.

 Official business correspondence from the Secretary of State Corporation Division always contains these elements: